MichaelTien8901/Self-Driving-Car-Behavior-Cloning/writeup.md

 The result model can't find color different between road and grass and can't finish the running track.

-* Unstable Result for Same Train Set

-The same training data set might generate different result for different run of the model.y.
-This might be result of too little training data.
-The split of validation and training data might cause some features not trained well.

 * Adaptive Correction Angle for Left and Right Image

    In stead of using fix correction angle for left and right images, an adaptive angle formula is used like